 - If you are leaving asylum support accommodation, the NASS 35 or other form that shows where you have lived and when your support and accommodation ends.

 - If you have applied to renew your leave, a copy of the documents you sent off and the receipt from the Home Office.

 Even though you may have limited leave to remain in the UK, you have the right to apply for an allocation of housing from the council or from a housing association, to get help if you are homeless and to claim housing benefit to help pay your rent.
+You can also apply for private rented housing.
 You should be offered a tenancy on the same terms as any other applicant, even if you are waiting to renew your leave or it is due to run out soon.

 If you have refugee status, your husband/wife/civil partner and children are covered by your refugee status as well, even if they have just arrived or have not yet sorted out their status, as long as you started your family before your left your home country.
 So they are all eligible for housing and homelessness services.

 If you have another type of status your family members may have applied for asylum and arrived in the UK with you and would usually get leave on the same basis as you.
 If they arrive later, they must apply to stay through the asylum system, and will be asylum seekers until they get leave.
 This may cause problems with applications for homelessness help and benefits.